🧩 Schema Testing Tool

 AI Overview Compatibility

 Google AI Mode uses structured data as a primary signal for content comprehension.
-We verify your schema sends the right signals for AI search citation eligibility in 2026.
+We verify your schema sends the right signals for AI search citation in 2026.

 🔗